snooppr/snoop/README_android.en.md

 # 'ctrl-c' — abort search
 ```
-Found accounts will be stored in '/storage/emulated/0/snoop/results/nicknames/*{txt|csv|html}'.
+The results will be saved in '/storage/emulated/0/snoop/results/nicknames/*{txt|csv|html}'.
 csv open in *office, field separator **comma**.

 Destroy **all** search results - delete the directory '~/snoop/results'.